AnonymousOrangutan/AnonymousOrangutan/README.md

 i use arch btw </br>
-add me on discord to roast my code -> RangTang#9046
+add me on discord -> RangTang#9046